tecff/ansible/README.md

 The vault password must be stored in `.vault_pass`.

-The *only* supported distribution to deploy roles on is debian jessie.
+The *only* supported distribution to deploy roles on is debian stretch.

 ## Running Ansible